raymondkneipp/Murph-MERN/README.md

 # MURPH

-Full stack app to log and track the murph workout
+RESTful app to track murph workouts built using MongoDB, Express, React, and Node.js.

 ## TODO

 - Improve State Management (actions)
 - Include OAuth
-- Limit leaderboard results to top 10 or so
+- Limit leaderboard results to top 50 or so
+- Confirm emails
+- Improve error messeges in back end and display to user